visgl/deck.gl/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Anything that does not work as expected is a bug, including code, docs and tests.
+about: Something does not work as expected
 title: ''
 labels: bug
 assignees: ''